Redline Oil Direct supplier

 All of the above Large Models need the LM wings category to operate these models without been under supervision.

 I should add that the weights listed above now include the fuel load whereas previously the weight was taken without fuel.
 This will probably put some models, that were close to 15kg in Cat.1, may find that they are now over 15kg with fuel and into Cat.2.
-At this time I am unsure of what extra certification will be needed to allow these models into Cat.2 but if you are affected by this I suggest you contact Rene Redmond, the LM coordinator for advice.

 Follow these links for more information